 6. Behave at the bar

-If you plan to serve alcohol at your next catering event, these cheap catering ideas for cocktails will keep your bar tab in check.
+If you plan to serve alcohol at your next catering event, these budget-conscious open bar ideas for cocktails will keep your bar tab in check.
 Create one signature cocktail, like a vodka sunrise, and offer it along with wine and beer.
 Since funding a full bar can be pricey, you could also consider scaling back your offerings to beer and wine, in order to keep costs under control.

 7. Go casual and forgo staff